heesung80/heesung80/README.md

 ### Hi there 👋
+I am currently a 2nd-year postdoctoral researcher at the Wulff Lab in the pharmacology department at the University of California, Davis.
+My primary project at UC Davis is to identify novel lead compounds using virtual screening and to construct homology models to understand the molecular mechanism of action.
+Also, I am collaborating with Lawrence Livermore National Laboratory on a machine learning project for pose classification of 3D complex structures using deep convolutional neural networks.
 <!--
 **heesung80/heesung80** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.